Overview of Co-operative Education at SFU

 The SFU Co-operative Education program began in 1975 in the School of Computing Science.
 Today SFU offers co-op in all academic disciplines across 54 undergraduate and 10 graduate programs, with approximately 2,500 co-op work terms each year.

-The SFU Co-operative Education program has received accreditation from Canadian Association for Co-operative Education (CAFCE), and is a member of World Association for Co-operative Education (WACE), Canadian Association for Co-operative Education (CAFCE), and Association for Co-operative Education in British Columbia / Yukon (ACE).
+The SFU Co-operative Education program has received accreditation from Co-operative Education and Work Integrated Learning Canada (CEWIL), and is a member of World Association for Co-operative Education (WACE), Co-operative Education and Work Integrated Learning Canada (CEWIL), and Association for Co-operative Education in British Columbia / Yukon (ACE).

 The Co-operative Education curriculum at SFU focuses on reflective learning, active self- monitoring and skills transfer.
 The SFU Co-op program offers a combination of face-to- face workshops and online self-directed learning opportunities each semester.